Layout

 theme_void()

-6.3 Non-spatial regression, a refresh
+6.3 Non-spatial regression

-The core idea of linear regression is to explain the variation in a given (dependent) variable as a linear function of a series of other (explanatory) variables.
-For example, in our case, we may want to express/explain the price of a property advertised on AirBnb as a function of some of its characteristics, such as the number of people it accommodates, and how many bathrooms, bedrooms and beds it features.
+Before we discuss how to explicitly include space into the linear regression framework, let us fit a linear regression model and interpret the results.
+We may want to explain the price of a property advertised on AirBnb as a function of some of its characteristics, such as the number of people it accommodates, and how many bathrooms, bedrooms and beds it features.
 At the individual level, we can express this as:

 \[ \log(P_i) = \alpha + \beta_1 Acc_i + \beta_2 Bath_i + \beta_3 Bedr_i + \beta_4 Beds_i + \epsilon_i \]